Ubiquitous Acoustic Sensing on Commodity IoT Devices: A Survey: Introduction

-Novel sensing mechanisms are emerging that treat acoustic sensors as transceivers that emit and capture wireless signals.
-For instance, acoustic signals have been used to establish aerial acoustic communication channels to transmit a small amount of information~\cite{AcousticCDMA,AcousticNFC,AcousticOFDM}.
-Like Radio Frequency (RF) signals, acoustic signals can be reflected by obstacles, which allows the development of acoustic-enabled short-range radars for floor map reconstruction~\cite{BatMapper} and gesture recognition~\cite{FingerIO,DeviceFreeGesture,Strata}.
-The relatively slow propagation speed of acoustic waves in common medium (compared to RF) makes it possible to achieve accurate Time-of-Flight estimation, enabling many context-aware applications~\cite{BeepBeep,RFBeep,ALPS,ALPSPre,Liu,Guoguo,ARABIS,ARABIS2}.
-For acoustic emitting sources, their unique signatures can be utilized for authentication or activity recognition~\cite{BreathPrint}.
-For non-acoustic emitting objects, active sensing can be adopted, which transmits purposefully modulated acoustic signals and makes inference based on the received or reflected waveforms at an acoustic receiver~\cite{SoundWave,VSkin}. \footnote{It should be noted that communication and sensing are different terminologies.
-However, in this paper, to fully uncover the potential of acoustic signals, we view acoustic communication as a special type of acoustic sensing, whose purpose is to convey information.}
+Acoustic front-ends, namely microphones and speakers, are among of the most commonly used transducers in IoT devices.
+They are generally designed for playing back and recording audio signals, but also play a pivotal role in passive sensing applications such as speech recognition~\cite{SpeechRecognition1,SpeechRecognition2} and acoustic source localization~\cite{AudioBeamforming,AudioBeamforming1}.
+Novel active sensing mechanisms that treat acoustic front-ends as transceivers to emit and capture wireless signals have gained a lot interests in the research community.
+For instance, acoustic signals have been used to establish aerial acoustic communication channels to transmit a small amount of information~\cite{AcousticCDMA,ChirpCommunication,AcousticNFC,AcousticOFDM}.
+Also, the reflective property of acoustic signals have enabled the development of acoustic short-range radars for floor map reconstruction~\cite{BatMapper} and gesture recognition~\cite{FingerIO,LLAP,Strata}.
+Moreover, the relatively slow propagation speed of acoustic waves (compared to, e.g., Radio Frequency or RF) in common media allows to achieve comparable performance using a relatively low bandwidth than those with RF technologies.
+Consequently, it is possible to achieve accurate Time-of-Flight estimations that further support many context-aware applications~\cite{BeepBeep,RFBeep,ALPS,ALPSPre,Liu,Guoguo,ARABIS}.
+Last but not least, active acoustic sensing can enable deformity detection and estimation of non-acoustic emitting objects by transmitting purposefully modulated acoustic signals and make inference based on the reflected waveforms captured by microphones~\cite{SoundWave,VSkin}.

-Despite tremendous development in acoustic sensing techniques in the past decade, a comprehensive treatment of key design considerations, fundamental principles, and methods are lacking.
-As a result, when developing a new application utilizing acoustic sensing, researchers and developers often have to start from scratch and reinvent the wheel.

-In this work, we present the first survey on recent advances in acoustic sensing.
-We target novel sensing approaches on commodity hardware (bandwidth below ${24}$ kHz), as opposed to those that require special-purposed hardware such as underwater acoustic communication or ultrasonic sensing.
-We survey the state-of-the-art research and propose a general framework that encompasses main building blocks of typical acoustic sensing systems.
-This framework provides a novel layered taxonomy of previous work consisting of application layer, processing layer, and physical layer as depicted in Fig.~\ref{fig:system overview}.
-In the framework, the physical layer converts acoustic signals into digital samples with appropriate hardware and signal processing modules; the processing layer extracts application-specific information such as unique temporal, frequency-domain, or high-level features; the application layer leverages the information from the processing layer and provides a variety of services to end-users.